3C286 Band6Pol Calibration for CASA 6.6.1

 datacolumn='corrected', spw='17,19,21,23')

-The WVR and Tsys tables are now applied in the DATA column of the new measurement sets.
-While running this task you will see a list of warnings.
-They are not relevant, you can ignore them.
+The WVR and Tsys tables are now applied in the DATA column of the new measurement set.

 Additional Data Inspection